raspberrypilearning/pick-your-favourite/en/step_6.md

 title: My content is long and my animation isn't working
 ---

-If you have a lot of content in your slot, it may never be entirely in the viewport - because your `threshold` is set to `1` (100% of the element) your animation will not trigger.
+If you have a lot of content in your slot, it may never be entirely in the viewport and because your `threshold` is set to `1` (100% of the element), your animation will not trigger.

-To fix this you might want to remove the threshold completely like this:
+To fix this, you might want to remove the threshold completely like this:

 --- code ---
 ---